RichardStoker-USDA/pst-mailminer/README.md

    - Open http://localhost:5050 in your browser

 2. **API Key Options**:
-   - **Prebuilt Image**: Already includes a Community Monthly Limited Key for testing
+   - **Preloaded API Key**: Optionally configure your own OpenAI API key as a preloaded key
-   - **Custom API Key**: You can provide your own OpenAI API key with access to GPT-4o or GPT-4o-mini models
+   - **Custom API Key**: Users can provide their own OpenAI API key with access to GPT-4o or GPT-4o-mini models
+   - **Customizable Button**: You can change the preloaded key button text and notification message
    - API keys are never stored on the server, only used for API calls
    - Typical analysis costs vary depending on model and file size